zytric/raj/_posts/2020-07-14-stop-continue.md

  > You are running your at your full speed against a wall full of razor sharp nails.
 Someone turns of the light.
 How long will you continue before stop?

 It's an intersting anecdote.
 If I am watching TV everyday.
 How long time will it take before something bad happens?
 When will I lose health?
 When will I lose my relationship?
 When will I fall behind at work from it?
 You will not know.
 But.
-If you continue to fall, I will give you another sky-dive quote.
+If you continue to fall, you will probably face a consequence.
+I will give you another sky-dive quote.

 > The only hard-part of sky-diving, is the ground.